Intel Inboard 386: Advantages

 The Intel Inboards allowed users to run 386-dependent software which would not normally run on an XT or AT class machine.
-Examples of such programs include: Ventura 2.0 Desktop Publishing Software (with Hercules monochrome graphics), Autocad 386, Windows 3.1 (Inboard 386/AT model only).
-The Intel Inboard 386/PC was also the only upgrade solution which allowed owners of XT-class machines to utilize extended memory.
+Examples of such programs include: Ventura 2.0 Desktop Publishing Software (with Hercules monochrome graphics), AutoCAD 386, Windows 3.1 (Inboard 386/AT model only).
+The Intel Inboard 386/PC was also the only upgrade solution which allowed owners of XT-class machines to utilize extended memory without replacing the motherboard.